apache/spark/docs/quick-start.md

 res1: String = # Apache Spark
 {% endhighlight %}

 Now let's transform this Dataset to a new one.
-We will call the `filter` to return a new Dataset with a subset of the items in the file.
+We just call the `filter` to return a new Dataset with a subset of the items in the file.

 {% highlight scala %}
 scala> val linesWithSpark = textFile.filter(line => line.contains("Spark"))